 Compliance with All Applicable Employment and Labor Laws

-In addition to those laws and regulations specifically addressed in this Code, Vendor Partners agree that they are and shall continue to be in compliance with all applicable laws pertaining to labor, employment, and employment practices, including but not limited to laws governing wages and compensation; scheduling and time worked; overtime, break time/meal periods and employee classification, if applicable; labor practices and rights, labor organization and contractual obligations, if applicable; discrimination; harassment; immigration; safety obligations and workplace conditions; child labor; hiring and termination obligations; leave of absence or sick leave obligations; unemployment insurance; workers compensation; employment payroll or other taxes; employment records and retention of employment records; employee benefits, or any other law related to labor, employment or employment practices, as applicable.
+In addition to those laws and regulations specifically addressed in this Code, vendors agree that they are and shall continue to be in compliance with all applicable laws pertaining to labor, employment, and employment practices, including but not limited to laws governing wages and compensation; scheduling and time worked; overtime, break time/meal periods and employee classification, if applicable; labor practices and rights, labor organization and contractual obligations, if applicable; discrimination; harassment; immigration; safety obligations and workplace conditions; child labor; hiring and termination obligations; leave of absence or sick leave obligations; unemployment insurance; workers compensation; employment payroll or other taxes; employment records and retention of employment records; employee benefits, or any other law related to labor, employment or employment practices, as applicable.

 Protection of the Environment and the Planet